-When someone dies through the negligent act of another, a wrongful death claim can result.
+When someone dies through the negligent act of another, a St. Louis wrongful death claim can result.
 In this type of case, the personal representative of the estate of a deceased person is authorized to file a lawsuit against those responsible for the person’s death.
-A wrongful death case can arise from any type of personal injury case including medical malpractice, automobile accidents, construction accidents, airplane accidents and many more.
+A St. Louis wrongful death lawyer can help you bring forward a case from any type of personal injury including causes from medical malpractice, car accidents, construction accidents, truck accidents and many more.

 We assist our clients with basic legal issues that arise after a death and how important it is that the wrongful death action be aggressively prosecuted so that a full financial recovery can be obtained.

 If you lost a loved one, please contact a St. Louis personal injury lawyer from our firm for a free consultation.

 Get Compassionate Representation from Our Wrongful Death Lawyers

 Put Our Expertise to Work